 • The JSON must conform to the MCP server configuration schema

-• You can use -s global to add the server to your global configuration instead of the project-specific one
+• You can use --scope global to add the server to your global configuration instead of the project-specific one

 Import MCP servers from Claude Desktop